-If student requests an Incomplete grade and Faculty Coordinator approves the request, student will be obligated to finish all course requirements within a timeframe that is appropriate based on the reason for the request.
+If a student requests an Incomplete grade and the Faculty Coordinator approves the request, student will be obligated to finish all course requirements within a timeframe that is appropriate based on the reason for the request.
 Failure to comply will result in a grade of F for the course, regardless of the number of internship hours completed before the request.
-Exceptions are at the discretion of the Faculty Coordinator and/or Business Division Chair.
+Exceptions are at the discretion of the Faculty Coordinator and/or Business & Computer Science Chair.